Communication and Media Studies

 PMMA 5002.
 Public Journalism.
 (3 Credits)

-This course will teach students how to operate effectively as a multimedia reporter for public or nonprofit media in a converged world.
-It also covers the basic tenets, conventions, and traditions of journalism in the public interest.
-This will largely be a hand-on journalism course.
-The course will mostly cover print, audio, and video.
-It will also cover data journalism, watchdog journalism, augmented journalism, social media, ethics, law, diversity, and other issues essential to the profession today.
-This course is open to senior undergraduates majoring or concentrating in journalism with the instructor's permission.
+This hands-on course will teach students how to operate effectively as a multimedia reporter for public or nonprofit media in a converged media world.
+It covers the basic tenets, conventions, and traditions of journalism in the public interest.
+Students will use digital production tools to produce journalistic pieces for print, audio, and video, and the course also introduces students to data journalism, watchdog journalism, augmented journalism, social media, ethics, law, diversity, and other issues essential to the profession today.

 Attribute: JOUR.